New 986bhp F1-engined Mercedes-AMG One caught on camera

 When it arrives, the Mercedes-AMG One will be one of closest things we’ll ever see to a Formula 1 car for the road.
 It uses a version of the 1.6-litre turbocharged V6 hybrid engine that has powered Mercedes to six consecutive drivers and constructors F1 titles since 2014, and is assembled in the same Mercedes High Performance Powertrains plant in Brixworth.

-The V6’s 11,000rpm rev limit is lower than the race cars’ (which are capped at 15,000rpm, but rarely pass 13,000rpm in reality), but the One’s plug-in hybrid system – which features four electric motors in total – compensates by delivering more electrical output.
+The V6’s 11,000rpm rev limit is lower than the 15,000rpm cap forced on Formula 1 cars. but the One’s plug-in hybrid system, which features four electric motors in total, compensates by delivering more electrical output.

-One of the electric motors forms part of an electronic turbocharger in a bid to reduce turbo lag, while another is linked to the crankcase to augment the 1.6-litre engine’s output with an additional 161bhp, feeding off excess energy from the turbo system.
+One of the electric motors is mounted to the turbocharger, to spin the impeller up to speed and reduce turbo lag, while another is attached to the crankcase to top-up the 1.6-litre engine’s output with an extra 161bhp, feeding off excess energy from the turbo system.
 Two more 161bhp motors drive the front wheels to give the AMG One four-wheel drive.

-Mercedes says that the AMG One’s 986bhp translates into a top speed in excess of 217mph, while 0-124mph takes less than six seconds.
-No 0-62mph figure has been given at this stage, although it’s likely to be less than three seconds.
+Mercedes says the AMG One’s combined 986bhp is enough for a top speed in excess of 217mph, while 0–124mph is dealt with in less than six seconds.
+No 0–62mph figure has been given at this stage, although it’s likely to be less than three seconds.

 The electric motors are fed by an array of lithium-ion cells, mounted on the chassis behind the front axle, identical in type and arrangement to those used in the Mercedes F1 car.
-However, the AMG One’s battery has far more cells; enough to unlock an all-electric driving range of around 15.5 miles.
+However, the AMG One’s battery has far more cells, which offer enough power for an all-electric driving range of around 15.5 miles.